Aldwinny/Damit-yarn-restful-api/readme.md

 ## ✏️ Author

 I'm Aldwin Dennis Reyes, an aspiring mobile developer.
 Check me out on my website [here!](https://aldwinny.github.io/)

+This is built alongside the Mobile Application for the purpose of completing the college course Mobile Computing. **Damit Yarn! is not a real company.** I created the logo in Photopea and designed the app in Figma.

 ## 💻 Technologies